2023 Most Popular Anthropology Associate Degree Schools in Texas

 About 67% of the students majoring in anthropology at the school are women while 33% are male.

-Out of the 6 schools in Texas that were part of this year’s ranking, Houston Community College landed the # 3 spot on the list.
-Located in the large city of Houston, Houston Community College is a public college with a very large student population.
+A rank of #3 on this year’s list means Houston Community College is a great place for anthropology students working on their associate degree.
+Located in the large city of Houston, Houston Community College is a public school with a fairly large student population.

 Women make up 50% of the anthropology majors at the school.

-A rank of #4 on this year’s list means San Antonio College is a great place for anthropology students working on their associate degree.
-Located in the large city of San Antonio, San Antonio College is a public college with a large student population.
+A rank of #4 on this year’s list means Palo Alto College is a great place for anthropology students working on their associate degree.
+Located in the city of San Antonio, Palo Alto College is a public college with a large student population.

-Read full report on Anthropology at San Antonio College
+Read full report on Anthropology at Palo Alto College

 Full Anthropology at Blinn College Report

-Explore all the Most Popular Anthropology Colleges in the Southwest Area or other specific states within that region.
+Explore all the Most Popular Anthropology Schools in the Southwest Area or other specific states within that region.

 One of 12 majors within the area of study, anthropology has other similar majors worth exploring.